 Key outcomes from the two 5 A Day surveys are shown in Table 7.
-Total consumption of fruit and vegetables (not including fried potatoes) increased by 0.12 servings per day, which was not statistically significant.
+Total consumption of vegetables and fruit (not including french fries) increased by 0.12 servings per day, which was not statistically significant.
 There were significant increases in vegetable and fruit consumption among Latinos and persons 18-34 years of age.
-There was a borderline statistically significant difference (p = 0.051) among race/ethnic groups; total consumption decreased among African-
+There was a borderline statistically significant difference (p = 0.051) among race/ethnic groups; total consumption decreased among African

 Americans and increased among Latinos and whites.
 There were nonstatistically significant larger increases among women compared to men, people with at least a high school degree compared to those not completing high school, and younger compared to older people.
-Table 7 also includes proportions consuming vegetables and fruit 5 or more times per day in 1991 and 1997.
-Overall, there was a 4 percent increase in the proportion of the population eating vegetables and fruit 5 or more times per day, and differences among subgroups were similar to those found for total intake.
+Table 7 also includes percentages of the population consuming vegetables and fruit 5 or more times per day in 1991 and 1997.
+Overall, there was a 4 percentage point increase in the proportion of the population eating 5 or more servings of vegetables and fruit per day, and differences among subgroups were similar to those found for total intake.

 There are two additional sources of representative data on U.S. dietary intake that cover the time period corresponding to 5 A Day Program implementation.
-The CDC maintains the BFRSS Survey, and has published an analysis based on 16 states for the years 1990, 1994, and 1996 (see Table 8).97 Vegetable and fruit consumption increased between 1990 and 1994 by 0.14 servings per day (p<0.01), with no further increases between 1994 and 1996.
+The CDC maintains the BRFSS Survey, and has published an analysis based on 16 states for the years 1990, 1994, and 1996 (see Table 8).
+9 Vegetable and fruit consumption increased between 1990 and 1994 by 0.14 servings per day (p<0.01), with no further increases between 1994 and 1996.
 Increases were somewhat larger among women than men.
-Overall, the percentage of individuals consuming 5 or more servings per day increased by 3.7 percent points, and increases were larger among women then men.
+Overall, the percentage of individuals consuming 5 or more servings per day increased by 3.7 percentage points, and increases were larger among women then men.
 NCI staff have completed a more comprehensive analysis of the BRFSS data based on all 50 states and covering the years 1994, 1996, and 1998 (see Table 9).
 Between 1994 and 1998, consumption of vegetables and fruit increased by approximately 0.18 servings per day (p<0.001).
-The proportion of persons eating vegetables and fruit 5 or more times per day increased from 21.5 percent (p<0.001).
+The proportion of the population eating 5 or more servings of vegetables and fruit per day increased from 21.5 percent to 24.7 percent (p<0.001).

 The USDA maintains the CSFII.
-NCI staff completed an analysis of CSFII data covering the periods 1989-1991 and 1994-1996 (see Table 10).98 Total vegetable and fruit consumption increased by 0.3 servings per day among children and by 0.6 servings per day among adults.
+NCI staff completed an analysis of CSFII data covering the periods 1989-1991 and 1994-1996 (see Table 10).
+Total vegetable and fruit consumption increased by 0.3 servings per day among children and by 0.6 servings per day among adults.